sylaspg/grasp-continuum/README.md

 > **Please note:** Currently, only elastic processes are implemented.

-The main idea is to use as many computational processes as they are implemented in GRASP, and simply adapting them to calculate electron from continuum spectra.
+The main idea is to use as many computational processes as they are implemented in GRASP, by adapting them to calculate continuum orbitals wave functions.

-This fork is completely neutral for 'normal' type of calculations (bound states and their properties).
+This fork is completely transparent for usual calculations in GRASP (bound states and their properties).
-Only when calculations involving continuum orbital are requested (during execution of the `rmcdhf` program), the default flow changes.
+Only when calculations involving continuum orbital are requested (during execution of the `rmcdhf` program), the default flow changes and different output is produced.
 The only differences are listed below:
-- `rmcdhf`: number of points in the radial (NNNP) has been increased to 5000
+- the default number of points in the radial (NNNP) is increased to 5000 in the `src/lib/libmod/parameter_def_M.f90` file, since continuum orbitals have to be calculated on far-reaching computational grid;
+for larger systems it is recommended to magnify the grid size even several times
-- `rmcdhf`: $\langle r^3\rangle$ and $\langle r^5\rangle$ are also calculated for each orbital
+- `rmcdhf`: in addition to the other properties, $\langle r^3\rangle$ and $\langle r^5\rangle$ are calculated for each orbital, since they are part of model polarization potential
 - `rwfnplot`: generation of input file for the `gnuplot` plotting program has been added
-- `CMakeList.txt`: file has been reorganized, because in the original file flags introduced in the `CMakeList.user` are not applied correctly
+- `CMakeList.txt`: file has been reorganized, since in the original file flags introduced in the `CMakeList.user` are not applied correctly
-- `CMakeList.user`: file is included in the repository, containing flag `-fallow-argument-mismatch`, to allow code compilation using recent versions of the GNU Fortran (`gfortran`) compiler
+- `CMakeList.user`: file with `-fallow-argument-mismatch` flag for recent versions of the `gfortran` compiler (this file is not a part of original GRASP repository)

-All modifications in the original source code are clearly marked in the following way:
+All modifications in the original source files are clearly marked in the following way:
 ```
 !
 PS      (or # PS in CMakeList.* )
   ... code modified/added